 By the way you’ll need these if you use the pretty switch covers I told you about here:

-light switch covers They are pretty thick and will need a spacer or two to make the switches flush again.
+They are pretty thick and will need a spacer or two to make the switches flush again.
 (On that outlet we have dimmers installed, that’s why the switches are different.)

 Hopefully this will help if you ever run into this problem!
 It’s really a very easy, fast fix and the package of spacers are pretty cheap.
 (And they last forever.)
 Have you ever used these little plastic doodads?